PrimaMateria/blog/primamateria-blog/content/hive/index.md

 Hive is still in its early stages with only a few people involved, and most of the work is being done by one person.
 This person may also lose interest over time and shift his focus to other projects.

 Additionally, the lack of openness, such as the absence of documentation, may discourage the few interested individuals who come across it.
 It is possible that Hive could easily fade away in the future.

 This is why I have chosen to write this blog post, to uncover what is hidden behind the facade of this "secretly open NixOS-Society" and share this idea with a wider audience.

 {{ curious(text="

-If you have enjoyed this post, please leave a comment, even if it's just a simple kudos.
+If you like this post, please leave a comment, even if it's just a simple kudos.
 You wouldn't believe how great it feels to see that someone has read through the work you spent a long time working on and that it is not completely ignored.

 ") }}